United Bank for Africa Uganda Limited: Recent developments

-Effective 1 October 2021, Bank of Uganda, the central bank and national banking regulator, named UBA Uganda Limited, as a Primary Dealer Bank (PDB).
+Effective 1 October 2021, Bank of Uganda, the central bank and national banking regulator, named UBA Uganda Limited as a primary dealer bank (PDB).
 PDBs are authorised to "facilitate the buying and selling of treasury bills and bonds to investors who do not have access to the primary market".
-The seven other PDBs are (1) Stanbic Bank Uganda Limited (2) Centenary Bank (3) Standard Chartered Uganda (4) Absa Bank Uganda Limited (5) DFCU Bank (6) Bank of Baroda (Uganda) and (7) Housing Finance Bank.
+The seven other PDBs are Stanbic Bank Uganda Limited, Centenary Bank, Standard Chartered Uganda, Absa Bank Uganda Limited, DFCU Bank, Bank of Baroda and Housing Finance Bank.